 This week’s review is The Nightingale by Kristin Hannah.
 One of my favorite ways to rest is by curling up with a good book.
 Like movies and music, all genres appeal to me, and I give all my books a shot.
-There are a few ways I find new books to read: Goodreads, my two book clubs, friends’ recommendations, and browsing the internet.
-My favorite author is Greg Iles, and the books I am most interested in reading are nonfiction books about the Holocaust.

 This post contains affiliate links which means, at NO extra costs to you, I earn a commission from any purchases made.
 For further details, please read my full disclosure policy.